robpduo/RedKing/README.md

 6. during each game, users may bet a certain amount of money.
 If they win the round, they will receive double the amount the have betted
 7. user's may withdraw their money at the homepage

+## Todo List
+- Implement admin features to monitor users for suspicous activity
+- Add multipler features
+- Implement different difficulty settings that will adjust the winnings multiplier (for instance: hiding dealer card values during the player's turn, multiple dealers, initializing a deck of more than 52 cards to reduce the chance of counting cards to win)

 ## Technologies Used
 - Javalin, version 4.1.1
 - Java, version 1.8.0